RafalManka/matryoshka-text/Readme.md

  * Eliminate `setSpan(Object what, int start, int end, int flags)` calls by using more convenient methods such as `.style(Typeface.BOLD)`, `.superscript()` and others.

-What can I do with matryoshkaText?
+What can I do with MatryoshkaText?
 --------
 Examples of different styles.
 Each one is a **single** TextView.